JessS97/dmr_coding_method/paper.md

 The current code was developed internally as part of the BIOSYNTH project and is now being published as open software.
 The current designed levels are only suitable for the correction of substitution errors, but it is possible to extend them for the correction of insertion and deletion errors.
-The developed DMR method was compared with the RS method by encoding the small Fraunhofer logo with the segmented Bitarray encoding method using different amounts of error-correcting symbols.
+The developed DMR method was compared with the RS method by encoding the small Fraunhofer logo with the segmented bit array encoding method using different amounts of error-correcting symbols (example in \autoref{fig:level_design}).
 Substitution errors were then added to the encoded DNA and decoded.
 A total of 20 trials for DMR and 50 trials for RS were performed per setting. \autoref{fig:error_correction} shows the results of this comparison and shows that the correction with the DMR scheme produces higher edit distances than the correction with RS, which proves the more effective correction of substitution errors.